Below is a general overview of the Design Review Consultation process for your reference.

 Please send the following materials to the City:

-- Affidavit of Neighborhood Meeting and Property Posting
+- Affidavit of Neighborhood Meeting and Property Posting (on the form provided by the city).

-- Photos of the posted sign on the property
+- Photos of the posted sign on the property.

-- Copy of the 300' radius notice list
+- Copy of the 300' radius notice list.

-- Copy of the neighborhood meeting notice letter
+- Copy of the neighborhood meeting notice letter.

 Once your neighborhood meeting is complete and all materials are submitted, the City will schedule your consultation with the Design Review Consultant(s).